V-Sekai-fire/aria-character-core/decisions/111-schedule-activities-data-transformer-conversion.md

 }
 ```

-This ADR establishes the foundation for clean architectural separation between data transformation and planning execution, enabling both better testing and the strategy testing capabilities outlined in ADR-110.
+This ADR establishes the plan transformer component for clean architectural separation between data transformation and planning execution.
+The HybridCoordinatorV3 interface that consumes this output is defined in ADR-112.